 Many people are intimidated to leave their current situation, even in cases where they know it is an unhealthy relationship because they just don’t know how to plan for the transition.
 In an emotionally charged and uncertain time, a divorce financial planner is an advocate who will provide a transition plan, and help you follow it.

 As a divorce financial planner, my job is to help you plan for three distinct phases of the divorce process:

 Preparing to separate takes intentional emotional and financial planning.

 Emotionally, in this phase you are transitioning from identifying as part of the marital unit to becoming independent.
 This means transitioning to living on your own, organizing your own budget, and spending your time in new ways.
-In many cases a therapist can be a helpful and objective third party to help with the emotional transition.
+In many cases, a therapist can be a helpful and objective third party to assist with the emotional transition.

 2. Preparing to divorce

-Your tax returns and paystubs are important tools to analyze when it comes to child and spousal support.
-I like to take a more educational approach with clients and to collaborate with them.
-Because for some people, this will be the first time that they’ve even looked at such documents in detail.
+Your tax returns and paystubs are important items to analyze when it comes to child and spousal support.
+I like to take a more educational approach with clients and collaborate with them, because for some people, this will be the first time that they’ve even looked at such documents in detail.